 Riedel Communications, founded in 1987, designs, manufactures and distributes innovative real-time networks for video, audio and communications.
-Its products are used for broadcast, pro-audio, event, sports, theatre and security applications worldwide.
-The company is known for pioneering digital audio matrix systems and fibre-based real-time network technology.
-Riedel is headquartered in Wuppertal, Germany and employs over 450 people in 19 locations throughout Europe, Australia, Asia and the Americas.
+Its products are used for broadcast, pro-audio, event, sports, theater and security applications worldwide.
+The company is known for pioneering digital audio matrix systems, as well as SDI and IP-based media networks.
+Riedel is headquartered in Wuppertal, Germany and employs over 800 people in 25 locations throughout Europe, Australia, Asia and the Americas.

 Riedel operates in three business fields: